tylerstanczak/CP4I-Multus/README.md

 ```

 ### Configure the Cluster Network Operator
+Configuring the CNO with an "additional network" will cause OpenShift Multus to connect the 2nd network, and standby for connections to pods as needed.
 1. Use the *oc edit* command to modify the configuration
 ```bash
 oc edit networks.operator.openshift.io cluster